akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Most importantly, she learned how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.

+She became skilled at managing the estate accounts.
+These were mostly rolls of parchment bound with faded ribbons, kept in a chest at the foot of her mother’s bed.
+She meant to ask about one entry in an unsteady hand, but was distracted by her goose.
+It read: “Levy unpaid.
+See reeve at Michaelmas.
+Silver set aside.”

-Beatrice learned.
+And so, Beatrice learnt.
 She watched and she listened and she grew.

 Then her mother grew tired.
 Then pale.
 Then thin.